HDRS/HAM-D: Hamilton Depression Rating Scale

 Introduction

-The Hamilton Depression Rating Scale (HDRS), also known as the Hamilton Depression Scale (HAM-D), is a multiple-item clinician-administered questionnaire developed by English psychiatrist Max Hamilton in 1960.
-For over four decades, it served as the “gold standard” for measuring depression severity in clinical trials and pharmaceutical research, fundamentally shaping how depression treatment efficacy is evaluated in medical research.
+The Hamilton Depression Rating Scale (HDRS), also known as the Hamilton Depression Scale (HAM-D), is a clinician-administered measure of depression severity developed by German-born British psychiatrist Max Hamilton (Hamilton, 1960).
+For over four decades it served as the “gold standard” for measuring depression severity in clinical trials and pharmaceutical research, shaping how the efficacy of depression treatments is evaluated (Bagby et al., 2004; Worboys, 2013).

 Theoretical Foundation

-The HDRS was developed before modern diagnostic systems like the DSM-5, emerging from Hamilton’s clinical experience and the prevailing theoretical understanding of depression in the late 1950s.
-Rather than mapping onto specific diagnostic criteria, the scale reflects a broad clinical assessment approach that emphasizes observable signs and symptoms across multiple domains.
+The HDRS predates modern diagnostic systems such as the DSM-5, emerging from Hamilton’s clinical experience and the prevailing understanding of depression in the late 1950s.
+Rather than mapping onto specific diagnostic criteria, the scale reflects a broad clinical assessment approach that emphasizes observable signs and symptoms across several descriptive domains:

 Key Features